CDCR’s first Day of Peace and Reconciliation in pictures

 Compiled by Don Chaddock, Inside CDCR editor Office of Public and Employee Communications

-California City Correctional Facility
+California City Correctional Facility in pictures

 California Correctional Center